kohler/peteramati/README.md

     You may also set up separate `location` blocks so that Nginx directly serves static files under `/testclass/images/`, `/testclass/scripts/`, and `/testclass/stylesheets/`.

+4. Build the `pa-jail` program and other helper programs.

+        cd jail && make

+The `pa-jail` program must be set-uid/gid root, so you may need to build it using `sudo make`.

+5. XXX Configure conf/gitssh_config and conf/sshid

+6. XXX Configure the jail